BG3-Community-Library-Team/bg3-community/Tutorials/new-voice-lines.md

 You can't change when the lipsync will start playing—it'll start alongside the audio file, and not adding padding at the start when you need to can cause misalignments with the lipsync.
 Your line doesn't have to match the length of the original audio file, though!
 You can cut it short, and the lipsync will cut with it.
 Longer files will be missing lipsync at the end, but you can change the camera angles in the dialog timeline file to hide any misaligned or missing lipsync.

 Once you've got your audio file lined up properly, mute the original line, and then make sure you check the audio levels for it.
 It's important to match the audio levels for the game itself!
-Audio levels for voices in other media are usually around -6 to -9db, but the voice lines in BG3 hover around -16/-18db.
+Audio levels for voices in other media are usually around -6 to -9db, but the voice lines in BG3 hover around -12/-18db.
 You'll want to make sure you match that, or you'll either blast your ears off, or it'll be way too quiet.

+I'd recommend targeting around -12db, but you might want to record voice lines in different areas of the game without any other audio (mute all other audio channels besides the voice lines!) and compare them to your audio levels.
+Some conversations in different areas of the game can have different audio levels for the voice lines.

 Keep in mind that you can't really trust your ears for this!
 You'll want to check the audio meter in the program you're using.
 Everyone has a different speaker setup, and something that sounds fine on your speakers might not on someone else's.
 Checking the audio meter itself will help produce more consistent results between sound systems!